Yahapi/yahapi/format.md

 - Removed `error.status` property.
 - Removed reserved words.
 - Links are allowed to contain additional properties for the purpose of content negotiation.
+- `prev` link renamed to `previous`.
+- Strengthened resource type requirement from SHOULD to MUST.

 2015-04-06:

 - Error response no longer wrapped within `error` object.
 - Weakened `error.status` requirement from SHOULD to MAY.
 - Removed absolute url requirement for `links`.
-- Strengthened resource type definition from MAY to SHOULD
+- Strengthened resource type requirement from MAY to SHOULD.

 2014-08-06: